-Managing, analyzing, and optimizing inventory is a never-ending job and often defines the success of a direct to consumer or B2B business.
+Managing, analyzing, and optimizing inventory is a never-ending job and often defines the success of a direct to consumer or B2B business (see what is a B2B company).
 It’s arguably the most important thing to get right if you want your business to grow.
+You’ll often find the inventory definition accounting for a good amount of the information on inventory you’ll find online, because it’s a definition with a wide range.
+While inventory itself starts as a simple topic, the deeper you go, the more there is to learn depending on your business type, and how involved you want to be in your inventory process.

-That’s why there are so many concepts around inventory you should understand.
+That’s why there are so many concepts around inventory you should understand such as the inventory days formula.
 There are a lot of ways to look at inventory’s effects on operation and profitability.
 Let’s run through the big ones to flesh out the ripple effect inventory has across your business.
+After this article, you’ll have a finger on the pulse of your inventory, and your inventory and business management will be all the better for it.

 Inventory Meaning: What Does Inventory Mean?